HristoGalunski/astar-pathfinding/README.md

-An A* Pathfinding Algorithm visualized by Pygame
+An A* Pathfinding Algorithm visualized with Pygame